edgexfoundry/edgex-docs/docs_src/microservices/support/notifications/GettingStarted.md

 # Support Notification - Getting Started

-Support Notifications is one of the core EdgeX Services.
+Support Notifications is one of the EdgeX Support Services.
 It is needed for applications that require notifications or alerts to be sent to the users.
 For solutions that do not require notifications, it is possible to use the EdgeX framework without support notifications.

 ## Running Services with Support Notifications